sagemath/sagewiki_to_gh-2022-10-10/days31.md

 == IRC ==

  * There is an IRC channel for sage days: #sagemath-days on irc.freenode.net.
 Feel free to join to discuss whatever...
-For those without IRC clients, http://webchat.freenode.net/?channels=sagemath,sagemath-days , but using an IRC client is strongly recommended. [http://xchat.org/ Xchat] is a popular cross-platform choice.
+For those without IRC clients, http://webchat.freenode.net/?channels=sagemath,sagemath-days , but using an IRC client is strongly recommended. [[http://xchat.org/|Xchat]] is a popular cross-platform choice.

 == Funding ==